Althorpe railway station: Services

+That was reduced to a rail replacement bus service every two hours, again with no services on a Sunday after the pandemic.
+In the winter 2022 timetable, the rail service has been reinstated, but is still on a two-hourly service pattern as of 2025.

+A Monday-Saturday early morning TransPennine Express service between Cleethorpes and Liverpool Lime Street also calls here, as does the last corresponding service from Liverpool.

 In February 2013 the line northeast of Hatfield and Stainforth station towards Thorne was blocked by the Hatfield Colliery landslip, with all services over the section halted.
 The line reopened in July 2013.